schieblerchris/Spring-AI-showcase-with-Chat-and-MCP-Server/README.md

 Besides the standard Spring Boot Maven structure, we have some additional folders:

 * docker: Contains the docker-compose.yml file to start the application and database locally
+    * Please verify the `extra_hosts` section in the docker-compose file, it is highly dependent on your local operating system and container software.
+    * For Rancher Desktop on Mac remove the `extra_hosts` section.
 * docker-dev: Contains only the database so that you can start the application from your IDE

 ## LLM